persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - click on the Finish button

-      - widget with a progress bar appears at the bottom of the tree view
+      - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'

+      - click on the 'Run' button

-    - a new item MetaModel_kriging_0 appears in the tree view
+    - a new item MetaModel_0 appears in the tree view

-      - click on it
+      - click on its sub-item named 'Definition'

       - change the value of x2 to 1.6